medusajs/workflow-examples/pim-medusa-sanity/README.md

 # PIM to Sanity sync workflow example

-The Workflow in this project simulates a import flow between an PIM (Product Information Management) system and a Sanity CMS.
+The Workflow in this project simulates an import flow between an PIM (Product Information Management) system and a Sanity CMS.

 ## Prerequisites